preeve9534/signalk-lube-controller/readme/readme.md

-This [Signal K Node Server](https://github.com/SignalK/signalk-server-node) plugin implements a simple process scheduler using the Signal K notification system as a control medium.
+This [Signal K Node Server](https://github.com/SignalK/signalk-server-node) plugin implements a simple process scheduler using the Signal K notification system as its control medium.

 An arbitrary number of _schedule tasks_s can be configured.
 Each schedule task is modelled as a three-phase life-cycle consisting of a